To provide content and tools to support the best possible assessment at the earliest possible moment.

 As our product evolves, the engineering teams are researching ways to achieve new functionality and improve our architecture.

-The Secure sub-department conducts retrospectives at the group level that follow our engineering workflow.
+The Application Security Testing sub-department conducts retrospectives at the group level.

-Each group’s DRI is responsible to prepare and schedule the retrospective sync sessions and the async retrospective issues can be found in the corresponding project.
+Each group’s EM or delegated DRI is responsible to prepare and schedule the retrospective sync sessions and the async retrospective issues can be found in the corresponding project.

 Analytics

-The Secure group reviews analytics to help understand customers and their usage of the tools.
+The Application Security Testing group reviews analytics to help understand customers and their usage of the tools.
 This data helps drive product and technical decisions.
-The following links show usage of Secure functionality.
+The following links show usage of Application Security Testing functionality.

 We also track our backlog of issues, including past due security and infradev issues, and total open SUS-impacting issues and bugs.